top of page

 Considerate enough.

-You stopped mistaking the voices around you for the truth within you.
+You mistook the voices around you for the truth within you.

 No prince arrives on a white horse to kiss you awake.